Yes (band): 2016–2023: 50th Anniversary, Hall of Fame induction, The Quest, and White's death

-2023–present: Mirror to the Sky and Continued Touring
+2023–present: Mirror to the Sky, Aurora and further touring

-Yes at the Cliffs Pavilion in 2024.
-From left to right: Steve Howe, Geoff Downes, Jon Davison, Jay Schellen and Billy Sherwood.

 The band's 2022 tour was to commemorate the 50th anniversary of Close to the Edge, but after White's death, European dates for the tour were rescheduled for 2023 and the program changed.
 The tour was again delayed again to 2024 due to insurance incentives related to COVID-19 and casus belli coverage; some dates were rescheduled and became The Classic Tales of Yes Tour 2024.

-Anderson toured North America in Spring 2023, Spring/Summer 2024, and Spring/Summer 2025 under the title "Yes Epics and Classics" with a setlist primarily devoted to early 70s Yes material backed by The Band Geeks and expressed "In my mind… I'm still in Yes."
-While Anderson has stated a desire for a reunion multiple times since the band re-formed without him in 2008, following the 2024 release of True said "I’ve got the Yes that I wanted" and described these activities in their Live - Perpetual Change album liner notes as "keeping the true Yes flag flying."
+Anderson toured North America in Spring 2023, Spring/Summer 2024, and Spring/Summer 2025 under the title "Yes Epics and Classics" with a setlist primarily devoted to early 70s Yes material backed by The Band Geeks.
+Although Anderson had continued to express the idea that "in my mind… I'm still in Yes" - and had frequently stated a desire for a reunion since the band re-formed without him in 2008 - by 2024 and the release of his Band Geeks-assisted True album he was claiming "I’ve got the Yes that I wanted" and described his Band Geeks activities in their Live - Perpetual Change album liner notes as "keeping the true Yes flag flying."

 Yes released their new studio album, Mirror to the Sky, on 19 May 2023, releasing the opening track, "Cut from the Stars" and "All Connected" as a digital singles.
 The album continued the creative process from The Quest.
 The band began working on a follow-up album and continued touring under the "Album Series" banner, this time focusing on Fragile – material which Howe describes as representative of a period when Yes was "at the height of our creativity, determined for success."
+An expanded double album version of From a Page was released on 24 April 2026.
+Yes' new studio album entitled Aurora was released 12 June 2026 in multiple formats, preceded by the title track as the debut single.
+(Note: Digital Album, Special Edition CD Digipak, Gatefold 180g 2LP+LP-booklet, 2 different Limited Deluxe editions: a 180g Light Green 2LP+2CD+Blu-ray Artbook & Poster, and a 2CD+Blu-ray Artbook, both including a bonus disc of instrumentals, and a blu-ray featuring Dolby Atmos, 5.1 Surround Sound & 24bit stereo mixes.)